 Solution 1 (simple): This was the first one I went with, just connect the CPE to the WAN port of your aDSL router.
 Configure a static IP address and DNS on the router so it won’t use the CPE and use that IP as the DMZ.
 This will have the CPE forward all traffic to the router and have the router handle all the UPnP issues.
 This, however, you’d end up with double NATing, something not everybody likes.

-Solution 2 (A bit technical): Install dd-wrt on your aDSL router and have it take of DHCP and DNS, then configure the default gateway as your CPE.
+Solution 2 (A bit technical): Install dd-wrt on your aDSL router and have it take care of DHCP and DNS, then configure the default gateway as your CPE.
 You won’t have UPnP here but you can set up port forwarding on the CPE which should work fine.

-Note, 15/8/2012: I no longer use this device and I do not recommend using it for anybody.
+Update 15/8/2012: I no longer use this device and I do not recommend using it for anybody.
 My ISP (Zain Jordan) had very horrible customer support.
 I have switched to ADSL more than a year ago and would recommend everybody to do the same.
 Stay away from any ISP that uses this hardware